mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 ### B. Summary of Hedge Outcomes

-Present your key findings by strategy:
+Our key findings are summarized in the following table:

 | Strategy | Methodology | Insight |
 |----------|------------------|-----------------|